Danielle Falk of Little Ginger Studio explores how to create colorful geometric art with tape resist paintings for kids.

 Don’t attempt to add tape until your base coat is completely dry.

-We used 1 inch wide painter’s tape and small canvases for this project.
-This meant that we cut our tape strips in half first before using or else our designs would be too thick.
-But if you created a very large canvas you could use the tape as is.
+We used 1 inch wide painter’s tape and small canvases for this project, so we cut our tape strips in half before using.

-Cut half inch wide strips of painters tape into short strips 1.5-2 inches long and start creating your design.
+Cut the half inch wide strips of painters tape into short strips 1.5-2 inches long and start creating your design.
 We focused on creating patterns and movement.
-Designs with lots of detail look great.

 Now it’s time for a second layer of acrylic paint.
 The color choice is really important here.
 In order to achieve maximum contrast, choose a second color that is complementary (opposite) to your base coat.